What We Do

 It is the responsibility of the Commission to:

-The Commission convenes regularly at meetings that are open to the public and the news media unless the discussion pertains to confidential subjects, such as whether to begin an enforcement investigation.
+The Commission convenes regularly at meetings that are open to the public and the news media unless the discussion pertains to confidential subjects, such as whether to bring an enforcement action.

 The Division of Corporation Finance assists the Commission in executing its responsibility to oversee corporate disclosure of important information to the investing public.
 Corporations are required to comply with regulations pertaining to disclosure that must be made when stock is initially sold and then on a continuing and periodic basis.
 The Division's staff routinely reviews the disclosure documents filed by companies.
 The staff also provides companies with assistance interpreting the Commission's rules and recommends to the Commission new rules for adoption.